| Amazonas

 also located here.

-information click on the city's name) A lovely town famous for its cuisine
+click on the city's name) A lovely town famous for its cuisine with

-with around 35,000 inhabitants, located on the South Panamerican Highway,
+around 35,000 inhabitants, located on the South Panamerican Highway, 830kilometers

-830kilometers from Lima, just beyond Nazca and shortly before Arequipa.
+from Lima, just beyond Nazca and shortly before Arequipa.
+Camana is situated

-Camana is situated on the coast in an agricultural valley, with a river
+on the coast in an agricultural valley, with a river that produces the

-that produces the most delicious “camarones” (shrimp) in the country !
+most delicious “camarones” (shrimp) in the country !
+During summer its

-During summer its 40 kms of beaches are host to large numbers of bathers
+40 kms of beaches are host to large numbers of bathers from all around,

-from all around, especially from Arequipa.
-Underwater and over water sports
+especially from Arequipa.
+Underwater and over water sports are most popular

-are most popular here.
-Closeby you will find an Archaeological Museum and
+here.
+Closeby you will find an Archaeological Museum and “Las Bodeguillas”,

-“Las Bodeguillas”, caves which were used - it is said - to hideway treasures
+caves which were used - it is said - to hideway treasures brought down

 click on the city's name)A small easily reached sleepy town south of